holsteirik/Snake_games_exam/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-Code
 ## Usage/Examples

 	run /scripts/kinds_versus_individuals in jupyter notbooks 	or scripts/data_barnehage in spyder.

 Both scripts do largely the same thing, and is based on the dataset in /data/data_barnehage